-It is the policy of Council to identify domestic harvest blocks on the Generalized Future Land Use and Zoning Maps.
-Within the areas identified as domestic harvest blocks, Council shall refer any applications for non-forestry related uses to the Forestry Branch, Department of Fisheries, and Agriculture.
+It is the policy of Council to identify Domestic Harvest Areas on the Generalized Future Land Use and Zoning Maps.
+Within the areas identified as Domestic Harvest Areas, Council shall refer any applications for non-forestry related uses to the Forestry Branch, Department of Fisheries, Forestry and Agriculture.
 A cutting permit is required to cut timber on or remove timber from Crown Lands in accordance with the Forestry Act.

-PI-13 Protected Road, Route 75
+PI-13 Protected Street, Route 75

-It is the policy of Council to recognize Veteran's Memorial Highway, Route 75, as a Protected Road.
+It is the policy of Council to recognize Veteran's Memorial Highway, Route 75, as a Protected Street.
 All development within 100 metres of the highway centerline requires a permit under the Protected Road Zoning Regulations.
 A permit from the Town shall not be issued until a permit from Government Service Centre, Department of Digital Government and Services is obtained.